Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 To reach the next point on the itinerary, leave the Jewish Quarter and cross the Vistula River over the Powstańców Śląskich Bridge.
 Then look for Lipowa Street, where you will find what is known as Schindler's Factory.

 Schindler was a German businessman who managed to save the lives of more than 1000 Jews by using his kitchen equipment factory.
+Today, the factory is the site of the permanent exhibition "Krakow under Nazi occupation".

-Today, the factory is the site of the permanent exhibition "Kraków under Nazi occupation".
-Here you can see the history of the city during the Second World War, as well as some objects used in the filming of the movie.
+A tour of the Schindler factory will give you an insight into the history of the city during the Second World War, as well as some of the objects used in the making of the film that made the factory world famous.

-Book a tour of Schindler's Factory
+Book a Schindler's Factory Tour

 Remnants of horror in Podgórze, the Jewish ghetto